 Source: MarketVector.
 Data as of July 8, 2024.

-For more information on our family of indexes, visit www.marketvector.com
+For more information on our family of indexes, visit www.marketvector.com.

 About the Author:

-Martin Leinweber works as the Digital Asset Product Strategist at MarketVector providing thought leadership in an emerging asset class.
+Martin Leinweber works as the Director of Digital Asset Research and Strategy at MarketVector providing thought leadership in an emerging asset class.
 His role encompasses product development, research, and communication with the client base of MarketVector.
 Before joining MarketVector, he worked as a Portfolio Manager for equities, fixed-income, and alternative investments for almost 20 years.
 Martin was responsible for the management of active funds for institutional investors such as insurance companies, pension funds, and sovereign wealth funds at the leading German quantitative asset manager Quoniam.
 Previously, he held various positions at one of Germany's largest asset managers, MEAG, the asset manager of Munich Re and ERGO.
 Among other things, he contributed his expertise and international experience to the establishment of a joint venture with the largest Chinese insurance company PICC in Shanghai and Beijing.
 Martin is co-author of “Asset-Allokation mit Kryptoassets.
 Das Handbuch “(Wiley Finance, 2021).
 It’s the first handbook about integrating digital assets into traditional portfolios.
 He has a Master of Economics from the University of Hohenheim and is a CFA Charter holder.

 For informational and advertising purposes only.
 The views and opinions expressed are those of the authors but not necessarily those of MarketVector Indexes GmbH.
 Opinions are current as of the publication date and are subject to change with market conditions.
 Certain statements contained herein may constitute projections, forecasts, and other forward-looking statements, that do not reflect actual results.
 It is not possible to invest directly in an index.
 Exposure to an asset class represented by an index is available through investable instruments based on that index.
 MarketVector Indexes GmbH does not sponsor, endorse, sell, promote, or manage any investment fund or other investment vehicle that is offered by third parties and that seeks to provide an investment return based on the performance of any index.
 The inclusion of a security within an index is not a recommendation by MarketVector Indexes GmbH to buy, sell, or hold such security, nor is it considered to be investment advice.